 ATranslation WorkspaceTM Web Interface

-- The supported browsers for the Translation Workspace Web interface are Internet Explorer versions 9 and higher; Firefox version (latest); Chrome version (latest).
+- The supported browsers for the Translation Workspace Web interface are Internet Explorer version 11; MS Edge (latest); Firefox version (latest); Chrome version (latest).

 Microsoft Word Client Plug-in

 - Microsoft Word 2007 / 2010 (32-bit) / 2013 (32-bit)